2025 Solar Incentives Guide for Easton, PA - Tax Credits & Rebates

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss your plan with your local Easton solar panel installer, to make sure you know what you'll need and what incentives you will or won't qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you discuss your plan with your local Easton solar installer.
+They can help you with the plan for your project and give you an understanding of various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.